Crash of a GVF PS-84 near Dmitrovsk-Orlovski: 2 killed

 Circumstances:

 The crew was performing a cargo flight from Moscow-Chkalovski to Belomorsk with an intermediate stop in Vologda.
-About 35 minutes after takeoff, while cruising at an altitude of 200-250 meters, the right engine lost power and stopped.
+About 35 minutes into the flight, while cruising at an altitude of 200-250 meters, the right engine lost power and stopped.
 Shortly later, the left engine also failed.
-The Captain attempted to make an emergency landing when the aircraft hit tree tops and crashed in flames in a wooded area.
-Four crew members and one passenger were killed while three other occupants were injured.
+The Captain attempted to make an emergency landing when the aircraft hit tree tops and crashed 1,5 km northwest of the village of Zezevitovo.
+Four crew members and two passengers were killed.
 The aircraft was destroyed.

 Probable cause: